DominikBatic/EndoViT/README.md

 ### Surgical Phase Recognition:
 - Surgical Phase Recognition is a classification task in which a model takes a surgical video stream and labels each frame with the surgical phase it belongs to.
 - We build our code upon the [TeCNO](https://github.com/tobiascz/TeCNO) model.
 TeCNO employs a two-stage approach to perform Surgical Phase Recognition.
-In the first stage a simple model consisting of a feature extraction backbone and a single linear layer predicts phase labels by taking individual frames as input.
+In the first stage, a simple model consisting of a feature extraction backbone and a single linear layer predicts phase labels by taking individual frames as input.
 Afterwards, a Multi-Stage Temporal Convolution Network (MS-TCN) refines the predictions using temporal context.
-The second stage is independent of the first, meaning MS-TCN can refine features of any backbone model.
+The second stage is independent of the first, meaning MS-TCN can refine the predictions of any backbone network.
-- We compare the performance of ViT and ResNet50 backbone.
+- We compare the performance of the ViT and ResNet50 backbone.

 **16) Full Dataset Experiments**
 - Each script will perform 3 runs on different seeds.
 We always use the same 3 fixed seeds: 1665, 8914 and 37.

-- To reproduce our results run the following scripts:
+- To reproduce our results, run the following scripts:

 ```
 ##########  ViT Backbone  ##########